Mizen Head – How To Visit Ireland’s Most Southern Point

 Birdwatching: Mizen Head is a haven for birdwatchers so make sure to keep an eye out for gannets, puffins, guillemots, and other seabirds soaring along the cliffs and nesting on the offshore islands.

-Mizen Head offers endless opportunities for photography, whether you’re a seasoned photographer or just snapping pictures for your Instagram!
+Additionally, Mizen Head offers endless opportunities for photography, whether you’re a seasoned photographer or just snapping pictures for your Instagram!

-Important information about your Mizen Head Visit
+Important information about your Mizen Head visit

 • Buy your tickets at the Ticket Desk on arrival as there are no online tickets.